SOBotics/Boson/docs/commands.md

       @Boson track stackoverflow comments 100 -f REPUTATION LENGTH -v -50 -150

   would track all the comments that are posted by users below 50 reputation and with a length lesser than 150 characters.
-Make sure that the filters and its values line up respectively.
+The filters can be in any order but make sure that the filter name and its value line up respectively.